gregmoille/pyLLE/README.md

 A complete example is available in the example directory [notebook](https://github.com/gregmoille/pyLLE/blob/master/example/TemporalDualPump.ipynb) with the corresponding file needed in the folder.
 You can also access the [nbviewer](https://nbviewer.org/github/gregmoille/pyLLE/blob/master/example/TemporalDualPump.ipynb) example to have a better idea of what's going on:

-## Works Using pyLLE
+## Works Using/citing pyLLE

 If you want to be featured here, shoot me an email!
 I try to keep it up to date but this is not a priority.
 I would love to hear anybody who uses it!

 - 2023:
   - Moille, G., Stone, J., Chojnacky, et al. Kerr-Induced Synchronization of a Cavity Soliton to an Optical Reference.
 Nature 624, 267–274 (2023).
   - Moille, G., Lu, X., Stone, J., Westly, D., & Srinivasan, K. (2023).
 Fourier synthesis dispersion engineering of photonic crystal microrings for broadband frequency combs.
 Communications Physics, 6(1), 144.
+  - Ren, D., Dong, C., & Burghoff, D. Integrated nonlinear photonics in the longwave-infrared: A roadmap.
+MRS Communications, 13(6), 942-956 (2023).
   - Ji, H., Geng, Z., Cheng, W., Wu, P., Yu, Z., Liu, Y., ... & Zhao, Q. (2023).
 High-power two-color Kerr frequency comb generation on the gallium phosphide-on-insulator platform at SWIR and MIR spectra.
 JOSA B, 40(8), 1976-1985.
   - Geng, Z., Ji, H., Yu, Z., Cheng, W., Wu, P., Li, Y., & Zhao, Q. (2023).
 Dispersion-flattened concentric structure for microcomb bandwidth broadening in GaP-OI resonators.
 JOSA B, 40(3), 673-681.
-  - Ren, D., Dong, C., & Burghoff, D. (2023).
-Integrated nonlinear photonics in the longwave-infrared: A roadmap.
-MRS Communications, 1-15.
   - Moille, G., Li, C., Stone, J., Chojnacky, M., Shandilya, P., Chembo, Y. K., Dutt, A., ... & Srinivasan, K. (2023).
 Two-Dimensional Nonlinear Mixing Between a Dissipative Kerr Soliton and Continuous Waves for a Higher-Dimension Frequency Comb. arXiv preprint arXiv:2303.10026.
 - 2022:
   - Afridi, A. A., Weng, H., Li, J., Liu, J., McDermott, M., Lu, Q., ... & Donegan, J. F. (2022).
 Breather solitons in AlN microresonators.
 Optics Continuum, 1(1), 42-50.